Wall Street is named after an actual wall. No, really. When the Dutch first colonized the island of Manhattan, they built a wall…

 Meet your guide at 22 Broad Street, in front of the Blue Bottle Coffee.
 Don’t go inside any buildings as this is just our meeting point.
 Your guide will be out front holding a sign that says “ExperienceFirst.”

 This tour is mostly an outdoor walking tour with a chance to visit inside a few buildings.
-The New York Stock Exchange has been closed to visitors since 2001.
+While this isn’t a New York Stock Exchange tour (the New York Stock Exchange has been closed to visitors since 2001), we will visit the outside of the NYSE to discuss this landmark building and what goes on behind its closed doors.

 We cover about 1 mile at a leisurely pace, and the walking route is fairly level.